Manage your business finances with Wave—it's free.

 Who needs a payroll system?

-Before we get too far, let’s figure out if you actually need a payroll system in the first place.
+Before we get too far, let’s figure out if you actually need a payroll software in the first place.
 Not every business does.

 While it’s rarely a bad idea to use a system to run payroll, it does usually have a cost, so it’s important to weigh whether or not a payroll system is right for your business.
 Here are a few things to consider: